Nextiva / Blog / Customer Experience

 Call recordings provide extraordinary insights into your business’s customer experience, including their contact with your customer service team.

-You may learn that customers are calling in because they’re confused by the website or are unable to order online due to a nonfunctional checkout page.
+You may learn that customers call in because they’re confused by the website or cannot order online due to a nonfunctional checkout page.
 Or they may be calling because they failed to get the results promised to them by the sales department.

 You may also discover that the call center you’ve hired isn’t living up to its promises, even if its baseline call center metrics of call answers or call minutes are good.
 The staff may seem impatient or dismissive or fail to use the correct brand language you’ve defined for them.